owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 </figure>

 The ```ClockCallable``` of the implementation was broken but that was fine.
 It computed fib(30) in less than 30 seconds.
 I almost gave up on fib(40) being computed but it finished after **12 minutes**.
 To be fair I was expecting this a bit, as both Rust and C++ were AOT compiled and had the same GC methods (smart pointers vs lifetimes).

-But it was fun to experience.
+The Rust implementation beat the clean C++ implementation by **3x**.

 ### > More analysis